- This lesson will teach you the following concepts

 - The other steps of the wizard are not important for our first project, so click "Finish".
 The project is automatically created.

-- The window for creating a new element is displayed.
+- The element creation window appears.
 This window is used to create all elements that can be associated with a project.

 The first window that we will create allows the user to display a welcome message via the "Display" button.